Hello and welcome to my YES Libre review.

 TOTAL after normalizing

-Whilst it’s not the most exciting/most electric board in YESs line, it is very versatile and smooth and great for a high-end beginner or intermediate rider, looking for a solid, consistent, do-it-all board for a really good price.
+Whilst it’s not the most exciting/most electric board in YES's line, it is very versatile and smooth and great for a high-end beginner or intermediate rider, looking for a solid, consistent, do-it-all board for a price that you just don't see on snowboards this good.

 More Info, Current Prices and Where to Buy Online